 Accommodation in Ostrava

-- Hotel Maria offers decent accommodation and affordable price
+- Hotel Maria offers decent accommodation and affordable price.

-- Hotel Palace Electra a little expensive but very good quality
+- Hotel Palace Electra a little expensive but very good quality.

 The Czech Republic

-We pay with CZK (abbr.
-Kč, “koruna”).
+We pay with CZK (“koruna”, also abbreviated Kč).

-ATMs are omnipresent but avoid Euronet because of their high fees.
+ATMs are omnipresent, but avoid Euronet because of their high fees.

 The exchange rate is approximately 1 EUR = 25 CZK.

-Cards (mostly Visa and Mastercard) are accepted in chains and larger places, but not so often in smaller shops, coffee places, pubs.
+It’s useful to carry some cash around.
+Cards (mostly Visa and Mastercard) are accepted in chain stores and larger places, but less often in smaller shops, coffee places or pubs.

-We speak Czech and understand Slovak perfectly.
+We speak Czech and generally understand Slovak perfectly.